jcavalin/botia/README.md

 ```
 npm inspect
 ```
-> You have to create a .env file with .env.example template or create the envs values yourself.
+> You have to create a .env file with .env.example template or create the env values yourself.

 ---